Anastasia-Labs/aiken-design-patterns/README.md

 This pattern allows for delegating some computations to a given staking script.

-The primary application for this is the so-called "withdraw zero trick," which is most effective for validators that need to go over multiple inputs.
+The primary application for this is the so-called "withdraw zero trick," which is most effective for validations against multiple script inputs in the transaction.

 With a minimal spending logic (which is executed for each UTxO), and an arbitrary withdrawal logic (which is executed only once), a much more optimized script can be implemented.

+The module offers three functions, primarily meant to be implemented under spending endpoints:
+- `validate_withdraw`
+- `validate_withdraw_with_amount`
+- `validate_withdraw_minimal`

-The module offers two functions, primarily meant to be implemented under spending endpoints: `spend` and `spend_minimal`.
-Use `spend_minimal` if you don't need to perform any validations on either the staking script's redeemer or withdrawal Lovelace quantity.
+Use `validate_withdraw_minimal` if you don't need to perform any validations on either the staking script's redeemer or withdrawal Lovelace quantity.

-Both `spend` and `spend_minimal` go over the `withdrawals` of the transaction.
-However, `spend` also traverses the `redeemers` field in order to let you validate against both the redeemer and the withdrawal quantity.
+All three functions go over the `withdrawals` list in the transaction.
+However, `validate_withdraw` and `validate_withdraw_with_amount` also traverse the `redeemers` field in order to let you validate against the redeemer (and the withdrawal quantity in case of the latter).

-This module also offers `withdraw`, a very minimal function that simply unwraps the staking credential and provides you with the underlying hash.

 ### UTxO Indexers